Skip to Main Content

 • The inactivity timeout for Ebook Central ebooks is 30 minutes.

-• Some publishers supply ProQuest with epub files and not PDFs.
-Epub files are viewed through Ebook Central's e-pub reader and not the PDF reader most of their other ebooks use.
+• Some publishers supply ProQuest with EPUB files and not PDFs.
+EPUB files are viewed through Ebook Central's e-pub reader and not the PDF reader most of their other ebooks use.
+Typically, the EPUB files are the ebooks that appear as 2 pages on the screen, and not 1.

 • Per a rep on 9/9/20: "Simon and Schuster and Penguin Random House are the two big publishers that are epub only.
 Some publishers have a mixture of both epub and pdf titles."